amyasnikov/validity/docs/quickstart.md

 ## Creating entities in NetBox

+### NetBox devices
-* Create **device1** and **device2** together with some other mandatory models.
+Create **device1** and **device2** together with some other mandatory models.
 All of this are just regular NetBox entities, there is nothing related to Validity yet.

 ```python
 from pynetbox.core.api import Api